Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 Thailand’s international tourist arrivals in 2026 confirm a solid start to the year, following the 32.97 million international visitors recorded in 2025.

-By the end of April, Thailand had welcomed 11.69 million international visitors since the beginning of the year.
-April confirmed a slowdown after the peak season, despite the short-term boost from Songkran.
+By the end of May, Thailand had welcomed 14.03 million international visitors since the beginning of the year.
+May showed signs of stabilization after the slowdown observed in April, with 2,346,850 international arrivals, a level almost unchanged from the previous month.

 Thailand tourist arrivals 2026: key figures